Table of Contents

 Sustained Use Discounts (SUD) on the other hand, are automatically applied when you use a virtual machine for a certain amount of time each day, over a 30-day period.
 The longer you use the machine, the more you save, with discounts ranging from 10% to 60%.
 This pricing model is ideal for businesses that have predictable resource requirements and need to run virtual machines for extended periods of time.

-GCP Pricing, User, List, Fed Up, Services, Models, Tiers
+GCP Pricing, User, List, Fed Up, Services, Models, Tiers, Google Cloud Platform Pricing

-GCP users realizing how much they could’ve saved after reading this article
+GCP users realize how much they could’ve saved after reading this article

 • It is charged on a per-second basis, with a minimum of 10 minutes of usage per instance.